 However, the most accepted theory is related to pheromones.
-The pheromones are odorless and oily secretion produced by the apocrine glands, which are indicators of sexual maturity.
+Pheromones are odorless and oily secretions produced by the apocrine glands, which are indicators of sexual maturity.
 One fact that backs up this claim is that the underarm and pubic hair starts to grow in adolescent years, an obvious marker of puberty.
-The apocrine glands become active during the puberty as well.
-Unlike other sweat glands, they are primarily concentrated in armpit regions and near genitals.
+The apocrine glands become active during the pubescent period as well.
+Unlike other sweat glands, they are primarily concentrated in the armpit regions and near the genitals.
 The hair in those regions helps to retain the pheromones and provide a protein-rich environment for their activity.
 The hair growth is triggered by sexual hormones like testosterone.

 You might also like: